ollymonger/whats-for-lunch/README.md

 ### Aims of this project
 Have you had a hard time thinking of what to eat for lunch?
-In this project, you will understand how to use useEffect & useState hooks to gather LunchItems from a database using an Express server and prisma for Typescript!
+In this project, you will understand how I have used useEffect & useState hooks to gather LunchItems from a database using an Express server and prisma for Typescript!
 Feel free to check this project out, and never feel hungry again!

 ### Available scripts